lschenc41/PID_GameBoy/README.md

 ## Documentation
 **WARNING!
 This is a work in progress.
 Please pardon our dust XD**

-Liam we sohould staret a loog heer
 ### CAD

 Bob found a model of a gameboy and made a rough draft to see if everything could fit in it.
 We realized there wasn't enough space, so we made it thicker.
 Next, Bob made the front face of our gameboy including the screen and holes for buttons and the potentiometer.
+Liam used the dimensions to make the outer shell of the box including t-slots so it all fit together.
+Liam then made the wheel part as well as the case for the motor and photointerrupter, so it would be easy to attach it wherever we end up deciding it should go.

+1-22-2020

+Bob fixed up the motor case subassembly, adding thicker attachments where needed and reducing overall size.
+He also added the slots in the motor case.

 ### Code Planning